 The job is full of riddles to solve, it keeps me engaged and fulfilled.
 But growing a fashion brand from zero is very hard.
-You compete with huge established brands which have experienced teams, large marketing budgets and shops on the high street.
+You compete with huge established brands that have experienced teams, large marketing budgets, and shops on the high street.
 As you pointed out – people dread change.
 As a new brand, you need to convince people to change – to stop shopping where they’ve been shopping for years and buy from a new brand instead.
 In spite of this, Fox is growing.
 Each step forward is a great joy.

 What are the advantages of having a small brand?

 Running a small and nimble fashion brand also means a lot of control over the quality of the clothes.
 The collections are made in a family-owned and –run factory, which I visit often and together with the experienced seamstresses.
-We discuss details, the fit and finishing of the clothes.
+We discuss details, the fit, and the finishing of the clothes.
 I learn so much from those ladies.

 You are sitting in front of me in a two-piece crocodile printed suit.

-My absolute favourite comment is a giggle.
+My absolute favorite comment is a giggle.

 Is there a part of you that sometimes wants to just blend in and disappear?
 Dress in a way that you don’t get noticed?

-Dressing is all about having fun and I like to look fun.
+The dressing is all about having fun and I like to look fun.
 My ambition is to make people smile with whatever I’m wearing.
 And this has happened.
 So the answer is no, I don’t really want to disappear.
 I want to make passers-by giggle!